What hiring managers actually look for

 Took vital signs and prepared patients for the doctor.

-Roomed 40+ patients daily across family medicine and internal medicine clinics, recording vital signs, chief complaints, medication histories, and allergy updates in eClinicalWorks.
+Handled patient intake and rooming for 40+ patients daily across family medicine and internal medicine clinics, recording vital signs, chief complaints, medication histories, and allergy updates in eClinicalWorks.

 Did blood draws and gave injections.

-Handled prior authorizations and prescription refills.
+Handled prior authorizations and scheduling.

 Strong action verbs for medical assistant resumes: